sgbalogh/esb.py/README.md

 2. Assigning token-level symbols to a remark text
 3. Extracting a machine-readable synthesis of named entities and named relations, with the goal of building a graph network

-Two conditional random field (CRF) models are training on labeled data to achieve the first two goals.
+Two conditional random field (CRF) models are trained on labeled data to achieve the first two goals.

 Extracting a machine-readable synthesis from CRF-predicted label sequences is done using formal context-free grammar parsing, and by subsequently interpreting the resulting parse-tree.